call for a free consultation (800) 242-2962

 There are nearly 7 million licensed drivers in Georgia, traveling across countless freeways, intersections, and congested roads every day.
-With so many drivers on the road, getting in a car accident may seem more like a matter of “when” rather than “if” – and a serious collision can be deadly.
+With so many drivers on the road, getting in a car accident in Atlanta may seem more like a matter of “when” rather than “if” – and a serious collision can be deadly.

 But are there sections of Georgia’s road network that are inherently unsafe?
 Places where road fatalities occur more often?